Home Frequently Asked Questions

 Part of our mission is to facilitate the inclusion of children with disabilities and their families in all aspects of daily life; as such we are open to supporting projects which address any of the numerous barriers to this across Africa.
 We do not require our partners to focus on particular thematic areas, choosing instead to focus on organisations that use the social model of disability when planning their interventions.

-During our last strategic period we received the majority of its funding (approx 2/3) from grant making bodies including trusts, foundations and institutional donors.
-The remaining 1/3 came from companies, events and individual donors.
-An up to date list of current donors is always available on our website: https://ablechildafrica.org/our-organisation/how-we-work/financial-and-annual-reports/
+During our last strategic period we receive funding through grant making bodies including trusts, foundations and institutional donors; as well as from companies, events and individual donors.

-As a smaller organisation we know all too well the value of every penny.
+As a smaller organization we know all too well the value of every dollar donated.
 With limited capacity we are extremely careful when selecting projects to invest our time and resources in.
-Similarly, by limiting the number of partnerships we have, we are able to ensure they are built on close working relationships, regular communication and mutual respect and transparency.
+Similarly, by working as part of a network with established African organizations, we are able to ensure that the majority of money goes to where it is needed the most.

-We also work with our partners to identify and support their organisational development needs, often strengthening their financial management systems and efficiency.
+We also work with the network members to identify and support their development needs, often strengthening their financial management systems and efficiency.
 We carefully consider the value for money of our advocacy and training work schemes and believe these have the potential for very high impact with low levels of investment.
-We aim to leverage both our collective voices and the resources of larger mainstream organisations to reach higher numbers of children with disabilities than we ever could alone.
+We aim to leverage both our collective voices and the resources of larger mainstream organizations to reach higher numbers of children with disabilities than we ever could alone.

-We also work with our partners to identify and support their organisational development needs, often strengthening their financial management systems and efficiency.
+We also work with the network members to identify and support their development needs, often strengthening their financial management systems and efficiency.
 We carefully consider the value for money of our advocacy and training work schemes and believe these have the potential for very high impact with low levels of investment.
-We aim to leverage both our collective voices and the resources of larger mainstream organisations to reach higher numbers of children with disabilities than we ever could alone.
+We aim to leverage both our collective voices and the resources of larger mainstream organizations to reach higher numbers of children with disabilities than we ever could alone.